Entropic uncertainty relations in multidimensional position and momentum spaces: Conclusion and outlook

-\section{conclusion and outlook}
+\section{Conclusion and outlook}

 I have derived the commutator-based entropic uncertainty relation Eq. (\ref{eq:n}), which holds for more general Hermitian operators on multidimensional position and momentum spaces, twofold generalizing the previous entropic uncertainty relation Eq. (\ref{eq:e}).
-The lower bound in Eq. (\ref{eq:n}), and showed that it implies the variance-based uncertainty principle Eq. (\ref{eq:s}) for multimode states.
-Every time we use Eq. (\ref{eq:s}) in applications, we might think of using Eq. (\ref{eq:n}) instead to produce better results.
+The lower bound in Eq. (\ref{eq:n}) is optimal, and Eq. (\ref{eq:n}) implies the multidimensional variance-based uncertainty principle (\ref{eq:s}).
+Every time we use (\ref{eq:s}) in applications, we might think of using Eq. (\ref{eq:n}) instead to produce better results.

 One might try to seek for a simplified proof of Theorem \ref{thm:main} by using the Stone--von Neumann theorem \cite{Sto30}.
 However, the present proof at least has the advantage of being elementary.

 A fundamental and interesting problem is to study how far we can generalize Eq. (\ref{eq:n}).
-We restrict $\hat{A},\hat{B}$ to be of the form Eq. (\ref{eq:f}) in the present work, but does Eq. (\ref{eq:n}) hold for general Hermitian operators?
-At least, we should modify Eq. (\ref{eq:n}) in the case that $[\hat{A},\hat{B}]$ is not a number operator.
-I leave the following open conjecture, which (if holds) implies the Heisenberg uncertainty principle Eq. (\ref{eq:h}).
+We restrict $\hat A,\hat B$ to be of the form Eq. (\ref{eq:f}) in the present work, but does Eq. (\ref{eq:n}) hold for general Hermitian operators?
+At least we should modify Eq. (\ref{eq:n}) in the case that $[\hat{A},\hat{B}]$ is not a number operator.
+I propose the following open conjecture, which (if holds) implies the Heisenberg uncertainty principle Eq. (\ref{eq:h}).